scipy/scipy/doc/source/tutorial/ndimage.rst

     The :func:`sum` function calculates the sum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
-If *index* is {None}, all elements with a non-zero label value are treated as a single object.
-If *label* is {None}, all elements of *input* are used in the calculation.
+If *index* is None, all elements with a non-zero label value are treated as a single object.
+If *label* is None, all elements of *input* are used in the calculation.

     The :func:`mean` function calculates the mean of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
-If *index* is {None}, all elements with a non-zero label value are treated as a single object.
-If *label* is {None}, all elements of *input* are used in the calculation.
+If *index* is None, all elements with a non-zero label value are treated as a single object.
+If *label* is None, all elements of *input* are used in the calculation.

     The :func:`variance` function calculates the variance of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
-If *index* is {None}, all elements with a non-zero label value are treated as a single object.
-If *label* is {None}, all elements of *input* are used in the calculation.
+If *index* is None, all elements with a non-zero label value are treated as a single object.
+If *label* is None, all elements of *input* are used in the calculation.

     The :func:`standard_deviation` function calculates the standard
     deviation of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
-If *index* is {None}, all elements with a non-zero label value are treated as a single object.
-If *label* is {None}, all elements of *input* are used in the calculation.
+If *index* is None, all elements with a non-zero label value are treated as a single object.
+If *label* is None, all elements of *input* are used in the calculation.

     The :func:`minimum` function calculates the minimum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
-If *index* is {None}, all elements with a non-zero label value are treated as a single object.
-If *label* is {None}, all elements of *input* are used in the calculation.
+If *index* is None, all elements with a non-zero label value are treated as a single object.
+If *label* is None, all elements of *input* are used in the calculation.

     The :func:`maximum` function calculates the maximum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
-If *index* is {None}, all elements with a non-zero label value are treated as a single object.
-If *label* is {None}, all elements of *input* are used in the calculation.
+If *index* is None, all elements with a non-zero label value are treated as a single object.
+If *label* is None, all elements of *input* are used in the calculation.

     The :func:`minimum_position` function calculates the position of the minimum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
-If *index* is {None}, all elements with a non-zero label value are treated as a single object.
-If *label* is {None}, all elements of *input* are used in the calculation.
+If *index* is None, all elements with a non-zero label value are treated as a single object.
+If *label* is None, all elements of *input* are used in the calculation.

     The :func:`maximum_position` function calculates the position of the maximum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
-If *index* is {None}, all elements with a non-zero label value are treated as a single object.
-If *label* is {None}, all elements of *input* are used in the calculation.
+If *index* is None, all elements with a non-zero label value are treated as a single object.
+If *label* is None, all elements of *input* are used in the calculation.

     The :func:`extrema` function calculates the minimum, the maximum, and their positions, of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
-If *index* is {None}, all elements with a non-zero label value are treated as a single object.
-If *label* is {None}, all elements of *input* are used in the calculation.
-The result is a tuple giving the minimum, the maximum, the position of the mininum and the postition of the maximum.
+If *index* is None, all elements with a non-zero label value are treated as a single object.
+If *label* is None, all elements of *input* are used in the calculation.
+The result is a tuple giving the minimum, the maximum, the position of the minimum and the postition of the maximum.
 The result is the same as a tuple formed by the results of the functions *minimum*, *maximum*, *minimum_position*, and *maximum_position* that are described